- Exciting events happening in Yokohama

 The factors influencing a woman’s decision to breastfeed are complex, and have usually occurred before the baby is born, sometimes even pre-conception.
 The influence of her community, and her family’s attitudes to breastfeeding, in particular the opinions of her own mother and the baby’s father, play a significant role in a mother’s decision.
 (Hollywood actress Jennifer Lopez has said she decided not to breastfeed her twins simply because her own mother did not breastfeed her.)

 There are many mothers who are quite determined to breastfeed.
-A survey of pregnant mothers in Tokyo found that 100% of mothers expressed the intention to breastfeed.
+A survey of pregnant mothers in Tokyo found that 100% of the mother’s expressed the intention to breastfeed.
 Yet this is not reflected in breastfeeding rates one month after birth.
 Ask any new mother, and you may hear of breastfeeding heartache.
 Ask your own mother, and again you could hear stories of woe.
 Separation of newborn babies from their mothers at the moment of birth impacts on the establishment of a successful nursing relationship.
 Babies have inborn and necessary pre-breastfeeding behaviors which are interrupted by hospital procedures, which in turn can mean that interventions become necessary to “teach” the baby how to breastfeed.

 Even a determined mother can be overwhelmed by the task of helping a baby learn to breastfeed, and a crying hungry baby makes a mother lose confidence and become understandably distressed herself.
 In such situations, it is important for a mother to receive good emotional support.
 She needs some practical hints and warm encouragement while seh and her baby overcome their challenges.
 This is where the League comes in.